22 Sixth Form CV Examples & Templates for 2026

 Expected Graduation: December 2026

-Relevant Coursework: A-level English, Algebra, Maths, and Fine Arts Achievements: National Drama Festival second runners-up, diversity & culture society vice president
+Relevant Coursework: A-level English, Algebra, Maths, and Fine Arts Achievements: Second place in the National Drama Festival, vice president of the diversity and culture club

 What are transferable skills, and how can I demonstrate them?